Hey there! I am Celso Neto

 Again, when requesting readability changes, given that we already have prettier, think of cognitive load.
 Always ask yourself:

-Is the change I'm asking going to improve cognitive load?
+Is the change I'm asking going to decrease cognitive load?
 If not, I probably should not ask.

 Maintainability Concerns

-We should focus on medium-long term aspects of the implementation, for instance, how easy it is to change the behavior of a piece of code and how complex the code is structured to solve the issue in question.
+We should focus on medium-long term aspects of the implementation, for instance, how easy it is to change the behavior of a piece of code and how much complexity we used to solve the issue at hand.

 Ease to Change

 On the ease to change we should observe, for instance, how many different operations a function performs.
-While ideally a function should do one and only thing, we know that real world require us to ensure different steps are taken in order to do something.
+Ideally a function should do one and only thing but we know that real world require us to ensure different steps are taken in order to do something.

 Code Reuse

 We should try to reuse code as much as we can, always keeping in mind that code is a liability.
 Every piece of code we introduce to the codebase is bound to be maintained one day.
-A exception is "deprecated" code.
-Code that is bound to be replaced for some reason, even so, the introduction of the new code should be accompanied of the deprecation of the old code.
+An exception is "deprecated" code.
+In this case creating new code is welcome as long as we migrate as much as we can to the new code and put the deprecation notice in place.

 Code Complexity